-- 1. CHRISTUS Trinity Mother Frances Sports Medicine Physicians have utilized and recommend that TISD adopt the Concussion Evaluation and Management Protocol as outlined in the "Consensus Statement on Concussion in Sport 3rd International Conference on Concussion in Sport Held in Zurich, November 2008" - 2.
-This most recent consensus statement not only addresses the signs and symptoms of a concussion, but also offers a comprehensive evaluation tool that is currently used by the CHRISTUS Trinity Mother Frances Sports Medicine Physicians and TISD Athletic Trainers to evaluate the athlete physical and cognitive symptoms, and provides a systematic "Return to Play Protocol". - 3.
+- CHRISTUS Trinity Mother Frances Sports Medicine Physicians have utilized and recommend that TISD adopt the Concussion Evaluation and Management Protocol as outlined in the "Consensus Statement on Concussion in Sport 3rd International Conference on Concussion in Sport Held in Zurich, November 2008" - This most recent consensus statement not only addresses the signs and symptoms of a concussion, but also offers a comprehensive evaluation tool that is currently used by the CHRISTUS Trinity Mother Frances Sports Medicine Physicians and TISD Athletic Trainers to evaluate the athlete physical and cognitive symptoms, and provides a systematic "Return to Play Protocol". - 3.
 Every year a parent concussion information and consent form must be distributed to all athlete parents from grade 7-12.
 Athletes should not be allowed to participate until the designated school official has received the signed consent form. - 4.
-All athletes will take a baseline ImPACT test that will illustrate normal cognitive function for that athlete. - 5.
 When a suspected head injury occurs the designated school official (i.e.: athletic trainer) who is assigned by the COT to manage concussions must inform the parent/guardian and given written information regarding the signs, symptoms, treatment of a concussion and the RTP protocol.
-In the same information packet should be information for the treating physician regarding the School Districts RTP protocol and documentation procedures. - 6.
-The school nurse and teachers will be notified as soon as possible of a concussion, and attendance at school will be physician directed.
-Classroom management for athletes with concussions will be dealt with on a case by case basis. - 7.
+In the same information packet should be information for the treating physician regarding the School Districts RTP protocol and documentation procedures.

+- 5. The school nurse and teachers will be notified as soon as possible of a concussion, and attendance at school will be physician directed.
+Classroom management for athletes with concussions will be dealt with on a case by case basis. - 6.
 The treating physician must recognize and accept the RTP protocol and may not clear a student athlete to full participation prior to the completion of the protocol.
 The physician must provide a written statement of the athlete's diagnosis on letterhead.
-No generic or handwritten notes.
-ER visits will not count as the primary physician visit. - 8.
-When symptoms have subsided, the athlete will take their first "post-test" ImPACT test.
-Scores will be compared with baseline scores. - 9.
+No generic or handwritten notes. \ER visits will not count as the primary physician visit. - 7.
 Emphasis should be placed on the RTP protocol for all suspected head injuries as a minimum standard for returning the athlete to full participation, but this should not be the only determining factor.
 The treating physician has ultimate say on when it is safe for the athlete to return to full participation.
 In the case where an athlete has suffered multiple concussions the necessity of a longer period of the athlete being asymptomatic is highly recommended before beginning the RTP protocol.
-Prior to returning to competition, the athlete must make a return visit to the treating physician and review written final clearance. - 10.
+Prior to returning to competition, the athlete must make a return visit to the treating physician and review written final clearance. - 8.
 In the case of Middle School athletes a minimum of two days per step of the RTP protocol is required to allow sufficient time for their brains to heal.
 They will be held out of competition for a minimum of two weeks to give them time to complete the RTP protocol.
-Middle school coaches may supervise the RTP protocol, and must sign and date the RTP protocol form. - 11.
-After Step 4 is completed, and prior to the Step 5 (contact phase) of the RTP protocol, the athlete will take a 2nd "post-test" impact test.
-Athletes will remain at this stage until post-test scores have returned to baseline levels.

-12. Following completion of the RTP protocol, and written clearance from the treating physician, the AT or middle school coach will complete and sign the UIL "Concussion Management Protocol Return to Play Form", and have the student athletes' parent or legal guardian also sign and date.
+Middle school coaches may supervise the RTP protocol, and must sign and date the RTP protocol form. - Following completion of the RTP protocol, and written clearance from the treating physician, the AT or middle school coach will complete and sign the UIL "Concussion Management Protocol Return to Play Form", and have the student athletes' parent or legal guardian also sign and date.